garrettmichae1/Find9/README.md

-# Find 9 — iOS App
+# Find 9 iOS App

 Find 9 is an infinite logic puzzle for iPhone and iPad where every level is solvable by design.

-There are no timers, no luck, and no distractions — just pure problem-solving and optimization.
+There are no timers, no luck, and no distractions, just pure problem-solving and optimization.

 ## Support